awsdocs/vm-import-export-user-guide/doc_source/vmexport_image.md

 + You can't have multiple export image tasks in progress for the same AMI at the same time\.
 + By default, you can't have more than 5 conversion tasks per Region in progress at the same time\.
 This limit is adjustable up to 20\.
 + VMs with volumes larger than 1 TiB are not supported\.
-+ You can export a volume to either an unencrypted Amazon S3 bucket or to a bucket encrypted using AWS\-256 encryption\.
-You cannot export to an S3 bucket encrypted using AWS\-KMS encryption\.
++ You can export a volume to either an unencrypted Amazon S3 bucket or to a bucket encrypted using SSE\-S3 encryption\.
+You cannot export to an S3 bucket encrypted using SSE\-KMS encryption\.

 ## Start an export image task<a name="start-image-export"></a>